jshaller/RandomStuff/README.md

 Currently writing psuedocode for seqCheck, and I promise the code will be ugly (but highly commented).
 You don't find a sequence by playing pattycakes, now do you?

-11/29 psuedocode is done, converting to Java ATM might be held back due to irl commitments eg homework
+11/29 psuedocode is done, converting to Java ATM might be held back due to irl commitments eg homework 11/30 too much homework 2am update will be coming however